Zaffe24/AS_VASAseq_sc_pipeline/README.md

 ```

 ### Output
-The only relevant output for the next steps is the original GTF file expanded with novel trasncript annotations: `<patient_id>/gffcompare/extended_ref_annotation.gtf`.
+The only relevant output for the next steps is the original GTF file expanded with novel transcript annotations: `<patient_id>/gffcompare/extended_ref_annotation.gtf`.

 ## III.
 Micro-exon discovery